TIBCOSoftware/snappydata/docs/reference/inbuilt_system_procedures/set-trace-flag.md

 # SYS.SET_TRACE_FLAG

-Enables a `snappydata.debug.true` trace flag on all members of the distributed system, including locators.

 This procedure enables or disables a specific trace flag for the distributed system as a whole.
-You must be a system user to execute this procedure. <!-- See <mark> TO BE CONFIRMED RowStore Link [Using Trace Flags for Advanced Debugging](http://rowstore.docs.snappydata.io/docs/manage_guide/log-debug.html)</mark> for a description of some commonly-used trace flags.-->
+You must be a system user to execute this procedure.

 ## Syntax